ebezzam/slm-controller/README.md

 install it.
 Unfortunately, `only Windows operating systems are supported currently by the SDK!` Just follow the installation instructions.
 The script located at `slm_controller/holoeye` is then determining the specific path to your installation of the SDK automatically at runtime whenever it is needed.
+But note that this step is not a requirement for the other SLMs to work.

 ## Example scripts